 The next phase of this study has to do with studying the actual brains of people with migraines at the time they are having them to see what changes in blood levels and oxygen levels are.
 The researchers state that the first steps in finding help for migraines is understanding just how they work.

 Finding Natural, Effective Relief

 If a misalignment is present in either the C1 or C2 vertebra, blood and cerebrospinal fluid flow can be hindered.
-Communication between the brain and body can also be hindered.
+It may also limit the communication between the brain and body.
 This causes the brain to not function at its optimum and can easily lead to migraines.
 In order to correct this problem, the bones that are out of alignment need to be put back into their proper place.

-Upper cervical chiropractors have been specially trained to do this through a gentle and unique method.
+Upper cervical chiropractors are capable of doing this through a gentle and unique method.
 There are a small number of doctors around the world who practice this technique.
 It differs from traditional chiropractic care in that it does not require us to pop or crack the neck to get the desired results.
 Instead, we encourage the neck bones to move back into place on their own, resulting in a longer-lasting adjustment.